-Three electric SEAT CONTROLS are used to control seat bench tilt, up-down and front-back seat movement, and seat back tilt. the SIDE SLIDE to disengage the seat slide lock, adjust side-to-side position, then set to LOCKED to reengage lock mechanism.
+Three electric SEAT CONTROLS are used to control seat bench tilt, up-down and front-back seat movement, and seat back tilt.
+The SIDE SLIDE switch operates an air cylinder which locks the position of the slide mechanism beneath the seat.
+Set switch to SIDE SLIDE to disengage the seat slide lock, adjust side-to-side position, then set to LOCKED to re-engage lock mechanism.
 This switch must be kept LOCKED to secure the seat during travel.